loociano/tamagotchi-tech-specs/index.md

 ## Mini

-2005.
-Tamagotchi Mini was relaunched worldwide in 2017.
+Released in 2005 and re-launched worldwide in 2017.

 ### Specs